 The time of the first lecture/orientation meeting can be found in the schedule on the course website or on the Mitt UiB learning platform.

 The course will not be held unless a minimum of 5 students are enrolled.

 Objectives and Content

-The aim of the course is to give the students a good overview over the evolutionary development of algae, and an introduction to systematics, phylogeny, biogeography and biology of algae.
+The aim of the course is to give the students a good overview of the evolutionary development of algae, and an introduction to systematics, phylogeny, biogeography and biology of algae, including utilization and cultivation of different algae.
 Species, both microalgae and macroalgae, will be used as examples during the presentation of different algal groups.
-The course shall also give an introduciton to the physiological adaptation of different algal groups to the environment in which they live.
+The course will also give an introduction to the physiological adaptation of different algal groups to the environment in which they live.
 The course will include lectures, one seminar, field activity and laboratory activity.
-A laboratory experiment on photosynthesis and growth in unicellular algae will be carried out.
+Laboratory experiments on photosynthesis and growth in unicellular algae, and on cultivation of different stages of life cycles of multicellular algae will be carried out.